jonas-hagen/databird/README.md

   num-workers: 16   # max number of async workers
   include: "databird.conf.d/*.conf"  # include config files
 ```

+Generally you can configure anything in any file, as all configuration files are merged to one configuration tree.
+The `include` option is an exception, as it can only be declared in the top config file.

 Then in `databird.conf.d/cddis.conf` you can configure a profile and a repository: